awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 ## Troubleshooting Amazon EFS: General Issues<a name="troubleshooting-efs-general"></a>

 Following, you can find information about general troubleshooting issues related to Amazon EFS\.
 For information on performance, see [Amazon EFS Performance](performance.md)\.

+In general, if you encounter issues with Amazon EFS that you have trouble resolving, confirm that you're using a recent Linux kernel\.
+If you are using an enterprise Linux distribution, we recommend the following:
++ Amazon Linux 2015\.09 or newer
++ RHEL 7\.3 or newer
++ RHEL 6\.9 with kernel 2\.6\.32\-704 or newer
++ All versions of Ubuntu 16\.04
++ Ubuntu 14\.04 with kernel 3\.13\.0\-83 or newer
++ SLES 12 Sp2 or later

+If you are using another distribution or a custom kernel, we recommend kernel version 4\.3 or newer\.

 **Topics**
 + [Amazon EC2 Instance Hangs](#ec2-instance-hangs)